 You could have a career as a machinist, equipment maintenance technician, welder, or quality inspector and be making an average of 18% more than your friends.
 Did you know that the average annual compensation for manufacturing in Ohio is $72,534?
 Manufacturers have the highest combined salaries and benefits of any industry in the United States.
 For manufacturing occupations and salary ranges, click here.

 Today’s manufacturing environments are clean, safe, and high tech.
 The old stereotype image of manufacturing is outdated.
 In fact, American manufacturing is the most advanced, high-tech industry in the country using computers, robots, 3D printing, and specialized materials.
-In Ohio, there are over 14,500 companies significantly contributing to our state’s economy.
+In Ohio, there are nearly 13,000 companies significantly contributing to our state’s economy.
 They provide great jobs and opportunities to advance into supervisory and management roles.

 You owe it to yourself to learn more about the opportunities that manufacturing offers.
 Here is what you can do:

 Check out www.mynextmove.org to take the career assessment and find the right path for you.